 Invocation of the delta command requires the existence of a p-file (see Sections 5.1.3 and 5.1.4).
 Delta examines the p-file to verify the presence of an entry containing the user's login name.
 If none is found, an error message results.
 Delta also performs the same permission checks that get performs when invoked with the -e keyletter.
-If all checks are successful, delta determines what has been changed in the g-file, by comparing it (via diff(I)) with its own, temporary copy of the g-file as it was before editing.
+If all checks are successful, delta determines what has been changed in the g-file, by comparing it (via diff(1)) with its own, temporary copy of the g-file as it was before editing.
 This temporary copy of the g-file is called the d-file (its name is formed by replacing the "s." of the SCCS file name with "d.") and is obtained by performing an internal get at the SID specified in the p-file entry.

 The required p-file entry is the one containing the login name of the user executing delta, because the user who retrieved the g-file must be the one who will create the delta.
-However, if the login name of the user appears in more than one entry (i.e., the same user executed get with the -e keyletter more than once on the same SCCS file), the -r keyletter must be used with delta to specify the SID that is to be used by the internal get to obtain the d-file.
-The SID specified must, of course, appear in one of the entries in the p-file; this entry is the one used to obtain the SID of the delta to be created.
+However, if the login name of the user appears in more than one entry (i.e., the same user executed get with the -e keyletter more than once on the same SCCS file), the -r keyletter must be used with delta to specify an SID that uniquely identifies the p-file entry5.
+This entry is the one used to obtain the SID of the delta to be created.